bright/new-www/content/blog/2020-10-06-an-ode-to-product-mindset-and-developers-who-know-how-to-ride-a-bike.md

 ## Bring the spark back

 Last but not least, let me bring up one thing. **The actual pleasure and excitement that comes from creating something**.
 Not just a button or an endpoint, but a whole solution, as a team.
 You don’t need to carve in wood or stone to be considered a creator - you create systems.
 I think it’s easy to forget between one git push and another that **writing software is really an art of creation**.
 There was nothing, emptiness of dev/null and then, line by line, something appears and works, is used by actual people who potentially find it helpful or fun.
 Moving tasks to Done, ticking them one by one is as satisfying as any To Do list but seeing the bigger picture and how the button you added actually works for people - that can be really fulfilling. **You just need to lift your eyes from the handlebar**, as soon as you’re ready.
 Look mum, no hands!

+## Before you set off for the adventure

+As much as with biking the progress from unsteady pedalling to smooth journeys happens pretty fast and is easily noticeable, it can be more tricky when it comes to software development.
+It may take years and be more gradual.
+So how do you know whether you’re really lifting your head from the code?
+You may ask yourself a few simple questions

+1. Do I know the actual use case of the piece of code I’m working on right now?
+What’s the main business value to the client here?
+2. What my team mates are currently working on?
+3. What is my reaction when a pivot in a newly introduced feature is needed?
+Can I embrace the change coming after client tests?
+4. What do I do if I feel the acceptance criteria to my task are lacking or I feel something isn’t quite right?

+If you could easily answer first two questions, congratulations - you are probably well aligned with the business goal of your project.
+The third question addresses one of the core but also most difficult agile principles - embracing change.
+If you still feel mostly annoyed or angry at the client making adjustments (and I’m not talking about crazy whirlwind of constant changes - those might be a red flag) then try to get closer to the business need behind these decisions.
+For many clients it’s difficult to imagine the actual effect of a feature in the system, in the same way as for many of us it’s tricky to plan an apartment imagining the colours and furniture until you actually see it.

+And the fourth question might not look like product thinking issue at a first glance but it touches the general mindset - thinking about the end result, delivering something meaningful to the client vs delivering a task.
+I’d like to encourage you to always reflect on the goal of every piece of code you write, regardless of how detailed the acceptance criteria are.
+Communicate your doubts, think ahead and propose solutions.

+## Where to go next

+Every project is different and of course the business perspective is not always accessible to the developers (or in fact project managers as well).
+If, however, you feel that some work still lies ahead of you, I would recommend jumping deeper into the subject.
+Good sources include:

+* A nice summary of the topic in [this Your Daily Scrum podcast episode](<* [https://www.scrum.org/resources/blog/yds-difference-between-project-and-product-mindset](https://youtu.be/znz5xonPUwU?si=NHOL_8GrUo-2vSle)>)
+* A comprehensive overview of the transformation from project focused mindset organisations to focusing on product in "Project to Product" by Mik Kersten (or start with one of his public speeches, like this [one](<* <https://youtu.be/hrjvbTlirnk?si=bK8dVy26E3-G5eWH>>))
+* Fascinating insight into users’ perspective and motivations in "User Friendly" by Cliff Kuang & Robert Fabricant and in "The Design of Everyday Things" by Don Norman
+* An interesting concept of product engineers - developers with a great product thinking in [a video](<* <https://youtu.be/OCP_HEhvIqM?si=rUZ3MQ-zRmhUNZ_E>>) by Sherif Mansour
+* If you'd like to dig deepr into mechanisms behind successful product management I'd recommend "Product Leadership" by Richard Banfield, Martin Eriksson & Nate Walkingshaw
+* Bonus source is[Kent Beck’s newsletter](<* <https://tidyfirst.substack.com/>>) with yes, lots of code related ideas, but his main goal now is to “Help Geeks Feel Safe In The World” so lots of soft skills and product related content as well